pyeventsourcing/eventsourcing/docs/topics/application.rst

 Sequenced items
 ---------------

-It is also possible to get the sequenced item namedtuples for an aggregate, using the application's event store's active record strategy method ``get_items()``.
+It is also possible to get the sequenced item namedtuples for an aggregate, by using the event store's active record strategy method ``get_items()``.

 .. code:: python